 Seth has been an educator, teacher, and social entrepreneur for 20 years.
 He was founder & CEO of Tutorpedia, Inc. and Tutorpedia Foundation, providing 1-1 tutoring and mentoring to K-12 students in the Bay Area.
 Prior to that, Seth taught and tutored high school math, science, and test prep at public and private schools in Atherton, Oakland, CA and Providence, RI.
 Seth is a licensed bartender, seasoned artist, avid traveler, and lifelong learner.
 He received his Bachelor’s degree in Human Biology from Stanford University and Masters of Arts in Teaching from Brown University.
 Seth and his wife, Sara, have two sons, Ezra (4) and Pax (1) and live in San Francisco.

-Nicole Levy is a Program Assistant at the Jim Joseph Foundation, contributing to both the grants administration and program teams.
+Nicole Levy is Executive Assistant to the President and CEO at the Jim Joseph Foundation, contributing to both the grants administration and program teams.
 She holds a Bachelor’s Degree in Liberal Arts and Sciences with an Art History emphasis from San Diego State University.
 She has held several internships and volunteer positions in museums and art galleries in San Diego and San Francisco.
 She lives in San Francisco.

 Josh Miller is Chief Program Officer of the Jim Joseph Foundation.
 In this role, Josh is responsible for the planning and development of the Foundation’s grantmaking strategies to ensure achievement of its mission and goals.
 Josh also manages a portfolio of special projects and major grants that have strategic implications for the Foundation.
 His current areas of focus include: building effective multi-funder collaborations, cross-portfolio evaluation and research, organizational capacity building, and new approaches to investing in educational technology and digital engagement.